fingerprintjs/fingerprintjs-pro-react-native/README.md

 Two types of responses are supported: "default" and "extended".
 You don't need to pass any parameters to get the "default" response.
 "Extended" is an extended result format that includes geolocation, incognito mode and other information.
 It can be requested using the `extendedResponseFormat`: true parameter.
-See more details about the responses [here](https://dev.fingerprint.com/docs/js-agent#extendedResult).
+See more details about the responses in the [documentation](https://dev.fingerprint.com/docs/js-agent#extendedResult).

 #### Providing `extendedResponseFormat` with hooks approach